 Currently, there is no reliable evidence that ultrasound is harmful to a developing baby.
 For example, there have been no associations between ultrasound and birth defects, childhood cancer, or developmental delays later on in life.

 However, according to the American College of Obstetricians and Gynecologists patient information on ultrasound, it is possible that harmful effects could be identified down the road.
 Their recommendation is that ultrasounds be performed only for medical reasons by qualified health care providers.

 There are generally two types of ultrasounds that are used during pregnancy to screen for genetic conditions and birth defects: the first trimester ultrasound, and the anatomy ultrasound.

-The first trimester ultrasound is usually done in the first trimester, and the baby is small at this time, only a few inches in length.
+The first trimester ultrasound is usually done in the first trimester (from conception up until about 14 weeks), and the baby is small at this time, only a few inches in length.
 Although the fetus is still very little, there are some important things that this ultrasound can tell us:

 A normal first trimester ultrasound does not guarantee a healthy baby, but it does lower the chance for certain birth defects and genetic conditions.

 The anatomy (or level 2) ultrasound, usually done around 20 weeks, is where a lot of measurements are taken.
 The fetus is checked out from head to toe, and measurements are taken of its head, limbs, and abdomen.
 During this screening test, the doctor will also look at important organs, such as the heart, the brain, and the kidneys.
 This is usually the ultrasound where the gender of the baby can be determined.
 The anatomy ultrasound can also make sure the placenta looks healthy, and that there is the right amount of amniotic fluid around the baby.
 Much like the first trimester ultrasound, a normal anatomy ultrasound does not guarantee a healthy baby, but it can lower the risk for certain birth defects and genetic conditions.